AlexWorx/ALib-Class-Library/docs/pages/alib_mod_contmono.md

-The takeaway from the previous section was that weakening the requirements to perform monotonic allocation might immensely broaden its use cases and with that the potential to optimize the performance of a software.
+The takeaway from the previous section was that weakening the requirements to perform monotonic allocation might immensely broaden its use cases and with that the potential to optimize the performance of software.

 Now, let us construct a sample that - at the first sight - is not a candidate for optimization and let's think ways to turn it into a candidate.
 Consider the following scenario: